-Here are nine stories from those who did the Veggie Challenge this past spring.
+Here are nine stories from those who completed the Veggie Challenge.

 Diving into vegetarian living